DV

 Strategy & risk

-DGRO tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) using an index strategy.
-Beta is 0.72 for DGRO and 0.73 for VYM, indicating DGRO is less volatile relative to the market.
+DGRO tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while VYM tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.

 Fund details